The History of Easter Eggs

 Just like many people still participate in egg decorating around the holiday, here at Strasburg Rail Road we have a tradition of our own.
 That’s right, our Easter Bunny Train event is back again this year!

 The Easter Bunny Train is a unique experience where families hop aboard and take a ride through beautiful Lancaster, PA.
 During the 45-minute trip, your child will be surprised with an Easter treat and presented the chance to take a picture with the Easter Bunny.
-Back at the station, children are encouraged to bring their own basket and join in the fun during one of our Easter Egg Hunts.
 Book your ticket today and experience the magic of the Easter Bunny Train!